HSEdwards/pokedex/README.md

 Hello user!
 This is my pokedex.
 You need to install axios to use.
 But other than that, it exists in all its current glory.

+All it does now is produce basic information about a pokemon that you search for by name.
+Names must be spelled correctly.